spiffe/go-spiffe/v2/examples/spiffe-watcher/README.md

 # X.509 SVID Watcher example

-This example shows how a service can obtain X.509 SVIDs and JWT Bundles from the SPIFFE workload API which are automatically rotated before expiration.
+This example shows how a service can obtain automatically rotated X.509 SVIDs and JWT Bundles from the SPIFFE Workload API.

-The first step is to create a workload API client.
-It implements different methods to query the SPIFFE Workload API.
-It takes a [workloadapi.ClientOption](../../workloadapi/option.go#L10) to create client.
+The first step is to create a Workload API client.
+The code assumes it is talking to [SPIRE](https://github.com/spiffe/spire) and uses a [workloadapi.ClientOption](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#ClientOption) to provide the address to the SPIRE Agent socket.

 ```go
 client, err := workloadapi.New(ctx, workloadapi.WithAddr(socketPath))